darioizzo/dcgp/doc/sphinx/docs/python/index.rst

    :align: right
    :scale: 70 %

-In order to facilitate the solution of symbolic regression problems using dcgpy, a number of classes have been designed to interface a ``dcgpy.expression_double`` to the optimisation suite pygmo.
+Mathematically, a symbolic regression problem is a global optimization problem.
+In order to facilitate its solution, a number of classes have been designed to interface a dcgpy ``expression`` to the optimisation suite pygmo.
+In particular we provide UDPs (in pagmo's jargon user defined problems) that can be used to build :class:`pygmo.problem` objects
+(representing symbolic regression problems) and UDAs (in pagmo's jargon user defined algorithms) that can be used to build :class:`pygmo.algorithm` objects.

 .. toctree::
   :maxdepth: 1

   symbolic_regression

-For the specific application of symbolic regression, we make available a number of data sets coming from various sources.
-These are collected in what its called the ``dcgpy gym`` and have all the same interface.
+We also make available, as a gym to test the capabilities of various proposed methodologies, a number of data sets coming from different scientific sources.
+These are collected in what we call the ``dcgpy gym``.

 .. toctree::
   :maxdepth: 1